bannable/paseto/README.md

 This is an implementation of the [PASETO token protocol](https://github.com/paseto-standard/paseto-spec), written in Ruby, which supports versions [v3](https://github.com/paseto-standard/paseto-spec/tree/master/docs/01-Protocol-Versions#version-3-nist-modern) and [v4](https://github.com/paseto-standard/paseto-spec/tree/master/docs/01-Protocol-Versions#version-4-sodium-modern).
 This library passes all [official test vectors](https://github.com/paseto-standard/test-vectors) for supported versions and purposes.

+Additionally, the library uses [Sorbet](https://sorbet.org) to enforce types at runtime.

 ## Installing

 ### Using Bundler: